rmcclosk/thesis/reading/notes.md

 work.
 * They weren't able to get much information about p in their application.

+**[@groendyke2011bayesian]**

+* Extension of Britton 2002 towards an "inferential methodology of practical use."
+* Assume an ER network and explicitly calculate the likelihood of an observed epidemic.
+This is possible only because it's ER I think.
+* The MCMC algorithm is very complicated.
+But they have an R package!
+It's called epinet.
+* They marginalize over the transmission tree.
+This is troublesome, it seems to be a superset of what we are doing.
+* Extensible to ERGMs.

 **[@goodreau2006assessing]**

 * Uses ERGMs to model HIV contact networks.